xianglusoc/xianglusoc.github.io/index.md

 - Lu, Xiang.
 “Reimagining Roots and Relations: Perceptions of Middle Eastern and North African (MENA) Muslims Among Hui Internal Migrants in a Global Market Town.”
 (Under review)

 - Lu, Xiang.
+“The Impact of National Pride and Migrant Skill Level on Attitudes Toward Emigrants: Evidence from a Survey Experiment in China.”(Under review)

+- Lu, Xiang, Junzhe Chen, Anqi Liu, Xuming Hu, and Hui Xiong.
+“Colorism in Contemporary Advertisements and Fashion Magazines: A Computational Study.”
+(In preparation)

+- Lu, Xiang.
 “Discursive Construction of the Chinese Nation: A Topic Modeling Analysis of the Shifting Themes of ‘Zhonghua Minzu’ in Chinese Official Media, 1946-2023.”
 (In preparation)

 - Lu, Xiang.
-“National Pride, Migrant Skill Level, and Attitudes Toward Emigrants: A Survey Experiment in China.”
-(In preparation)

-- Lu, Xiang, Junzhe Chen, Anqi Liu, Xuming Hu, and Hui Xiong.
-“Colorism in Contemporary Advertisements and Fashion Magazines: A Computational Study.”
-(In preparation)
+Between Markets and Minarets: Sino-Muslims Navigating the Crossroads of China-Arab Trade (book manuscript in preparation).

 - Lu, Xiang.
 “Teaching Race and Ethnicity in Modern China: A Study of Chinese Geography and History Textbooks, 1903-1984.”
 Lu, Xiang.
 “Teaching Race and Ethnicity in Modern China: A Study of Chinese Geography and History Textbooks, 1903-1984.”
 (In preparation)